 until January 1, 1934, when a change in state law removed them from the Town Board.

 Superintendent DeWitt won election to the Office of Town Supervisor in 1949 and his department clerk, Russell G. Corrie, succeeded him on January 1, 1950.
 Superintendent Corrie served from January 1, 1950 to December 31, 1969.
 On January 1, 1970, Paul F. Babcock, who had been Corrie’s deputy, took office.
-He served from January 1, 1970 through February 5, 1982 when he suffered a massive heart attack and died in office.
-No doubt under the saddest circumstances ever, Deputy Superintendent of Highways Roger D. McClean took the oath of office on March 1, 1982.
+He served from January 1, 1970 through February 5, 1982.
+Deputy Superintendent of Highways Roger D. McClean took the oath of office on March 1, 1982.
 Mr. McClean served until December 31,1989.
-In November of 1989, in one of the closest elections ever, 23-year department employee John G. Hedges was elected to succeed the retiring Roger McClean.
+In November of 1989, 23-year department employee John G. Hedges was elected to succeed the retiring Roger McClean.
 On January 1, 1990, Mr. Hedges was sworn in as the eighth Town of Tonawanda superintendent of highways.
 He was reelected in 1993, 1997 and 2001.
 Superintendent Hedges passed away on August 5, 2003.
 On August 25, 2011 the Town of Tonawanda Town Board appointed Bradley A. Rowles as Superintendent of Highways.
 Mr. Rowles was elected in a Special Election in 2003 and re-elected in 2005 and 2009.
 On March 28, 2011, Superintendent Rowles retired after a 35 year career.